sachs7/twitter_sentiment_challenge/README.md

 ##Overview

 This is the code for the Twitter Sentiment Analyzer challenge for 'Learn Python for Data Science #2' by @Sirajology on [YouTube](https://youtu.be/o_OZdbCzHUA).
-The code uses the [tweepy](http://www.tweepy.org/)  library to access the Twitter API and the [TextBlob](https://textblob.readthedocs.io/en/dev/) library to perform Sentiment Analysis on each Tweet.
+The code uses the [tweepy](http://www.tweepy.org/)  library to access the Twitter API, the [TextBlob](https://textblob.readthedocs.io/en/dev/) library to perform Sentiment Analysis on each Tweet and [Pygal] (http://pygal.org/en/stable/index.html) library to represent the results graphically.
 We'll be able to see how positive or negative each tweet is about whatever topic we choose.

 ##Dependencies